Today's featured weed is Queen Anne's Lace, Daucus Carota

 Food Uses of Queen Anne's Lace

 As the name “wild carrot” would imply, the root of Queen Anne's lace is edible, as are the leaves and flowers.
+Queen Anne's Lace roots are high in sugar.
 CAUTION: Pregnant women should not consume Queen Anne's lace in any form, as it may cause uterine contractions.

 Harvest roots for cooking during the first year, before the plant goes to seed.
+Romans, early Europeans and early Americans cultivated and harvested Queen Anne’s lace.
+They boiled and ate the roots.
 The roots can also be dried, roasted, ground and used as a coffee substitute, in a manner similar to chicory.
+The young leaves can be eaten in a green salad or tossed bits into soups as a spice.
+The flower heads can dipped in batter and fried as fritters.

 Queen Anne's Lace jelly is delicious – delicate and floral with a hint of peach flavor.
 For an added twist, pair it up with red currants.
 You can check out the recipe in the post “Queen Anne's Lace Jelly with Currants“.